 Our MissionThe Cape Cod Sea Camps Mission

-The Cape Cod Sea Camps are “people places” where the program is determined by the needs of campers and talents of the staff.
-Everything that happens at Cape Cod Sea Camps is strongly imbued with the moral consciousness that it takes time for a child to grow and a deep conviction that camping is indeed a joyful educational experience.
-This experience is carefully designed to allow children the opportunity to develop all aspects of their personalities – physical, mental, spiritual, and emotional.
-Each child is respected as an individual and is encouraged to become sensitive to the unique aspects of humanity in others.
+The Cape Cod Sea Camps were proudly “people places” where the program was determined by the needs of campers and talents of the staff.
+Everything that happened at Cape Cod Sea Camps was strongly imbued with the moral consciousness that it takes time for a child to grow and a deep conviction that camping is indeed a joyful educational experience.
+This experience was carefully designed to allow children the opportunity to develop all aspects of their personalities – physical, mental, spiritual, and emotional.
+Each child was respected as an individual and is encouraged to become sensitive to the unique aspects of humanity in others.

 The Cape Cod Sea Camps began as Camp Monomoy for boys in 1922.
 Founded by Robert Delahanty (known affectionately as Captain Del), his wife, Emma Berry Delahanty and his Worcester Academy colleague, Harriman Dodd, the camp was started on a small six acre plot of land in West Harwich owned by the Dodd family.
 Delahanty and Dodd chose to start the camp as an opportunity to provide summer activities for their Worcester Academy students who hailed from South America and remained in the U.S. for the summer.

 In 1925, Captain Del and Skipper Dodd purchased a 45-acre parcel of land in Brewster.
 The following summer, Monomoy welcomed 100 boys to its new location.
 In 1938, the Delahantys, parents of three daughters –Margaret, Frances and Berry – decided to open a sister camp for girls.
 A 40-acre estate called “Wild Acres,” just a short walking distance from Camp Monomoy, was purchased and Camp Wono enjoyed its inaugural season in 1939.